dailystudio/devbricksx-android/docs/sample_notebook_tutorial_04.md

 ```

 ## Connect parts with Android Navigation
-This is the last part of the tutorial, you have already finished every single features of a notebook application.
-Now, you need to put them into differnt combination to contruct different usecases.
+This is the last part of the tutorial, you have already finished every single feature of a notebook application.
+Now, you need to put them into different combinations to construct different use-cases.
 You can do it by yourself or use **Navigation** in **Android Jetpack**.

-We recommend you to use **Navigation** because its convenience.
-You can define different usecase by dragging-and-dropping fragments in a visual editor.
+We recommend you to use **Navigation** because of its convenience.
+You can define different use cases by dragging-and-dropping fragments in a visual editor.

 To active Navigation in your project, you have to add several dependencies in your Gradle build scripts.